There are several reasons why you could be feeling so tired all the time - and not all of them are down to your kids.

 Reportedly used by the US military in the past to help people to fall asleep in difficult circumstances: "This technique is said to work for around 96 per cent of people after practising for around six weeks," he says.

 - Relax the muscles in your face, such as tongue, jaw and around the eyes.

 - Drop shoulders as low as they will go, followed by your upper and lower arm, one side at a time.

 - Breathe out, relaxing your chest then legs, working downwards from the thighs to the feet.

 - Say ‘Don’t think, don’t think’ for 10 seconds to clear your mind.

-If you're too hot or too cold to get to sleep, this is going to affect the quality of the shut eye you do manage to get overnight.
+If you're too hot or too cold to get to sleep, this is going to affect the quality of sleep you manage to get overnight.
 It's also going to leave you feeling less than refreshed come the morning.

-Thom says the key to how to sleep in the heat is all about regulating your body temperature, “Your body temperature naturally peaks in the evening and then drops when you are asleep.
+Thom says the key to sleeping in the heat is regulating your body temperature, “Your body temperature naturally peaks in the evening and then drops when you are asleep.
 Even slight changes to your normal patterns can be disruptive.
-So, it's important to be aware of your temperature patterns and prepare accordingly.”
+So it's important to be aware of your temperature patterns and prepare accordingly.”